swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

--   When the security context has expired, i.e., the time elapsed since the security context was established is too long given the SSO-policy stipulated by the federation.
+-   When the security context has expired, i.e., the time elapsed since the security context was established is too long given the SSO-policy stipulated by the federation or Identity Provider itself.

 -   When the `<saml2p:AuthnRequest>` contains a `ForceAuthn` attribute with the value of `true`.